apache/directory-fortress-core/README-QUICKSTART-APACHEDS.md

  mvn install -Dload.file=./ldap/setup/DelegatedAdminManagerLoad.xml
  ```

- These will build the Directory Information Tree, load the configuration node and security policy needed for integration testing.
+ *These will build the Directory Information Tree (DIT), create the config and data policies needed for the integration test to follow.*
- Never run in production environment as **refreshLDAPData.xml** tears down all nodes under the target suffix.

 2. Next, enter the following command: